Japan-Algeria Relations

 - [Country-focused training]:

-- Co-Management of Small-Scale Fisheries through a Participative Approach (FY2021~2023)
+- Co-management of Small-Scale Fisheries through a Participative Approach (FY2021~2023)

 - [Grants for grass-roots projects]: